 - Leave plenty of time: Screening at our entrances takes extra time.
 Only certain entrances are open for patients and essential visitors.
 Patients will be asked to remove their personal masks and gloves prior to entry and provided with a hospital mask.
 Please check which entrances you are permitted to enter and leave an extra 15 minutes for screening BEFORE your appointment check-in time.
 See Screening Entrances.

 - Your support person may not be able to come in: We continue to limit the number of people in our building and visitor restrictions remain in place.
 Patients who arrive for their appointment with a support person should be aware that they may asked to wait outside the building, depending on the patient’s needs.
 See Restrictions on visitors/family caregivers.

 - Our Urgent Care Centre is open and safe: St. Joseph’s Urgent Care Centre is a safe place for individuals requiring care for non-life-threatening illness or injury.
-It is open 365 days a year and has on-site access to diagnostic imaging and laboratory services.
+It is open 365 days a year and has on-site access to medical imaging and laboratory services.
 See Information for Urgent Care Patients.

 - Help for sexual assault and domestic violence: St. Joseph’s Regional Sexual Assault and Domestic Violence Treatment Program is available 24/7, virtually and in person.
 See Help for sexual assault and domestic violence.

 Tell us how your role in the community has changed because of the COVID-19 pandemic.
 You can also support the care, teaching and research by donating to the Spirit of St. Joseph's Fund.